-Target Allocation
+Target Allocation Percentage of the Plan Asse at end of year

-2021 2020 2019
+2022 2021 2020

-Equity Mutual Funds 60% 39% 71%
+Equity Mutual Funds 60% 61% 61%

-Debt Mutual Funds 40% 61% 28%
+Debt Mutual Funds 40% 38% 39%

-Cash and Cash Equivalents 0% 0% 1%
+Cash and Cash Equivalents 0% 1% 0%

-100% 100% 100%
+100% 100%

 The target asset allocations reflect the investment strategy of the outside Custodian and Asset Manager of the plan assets appointed by the Pension Plan Committee of the Board of Directors, and the current funded status, within an appropriate level of risk.
 On February 27, 2020 the target asset allocations were modified and rebalanced from 70% equity and 30% debt mutual funds to 60% equity and 40% debt mutual funds.
 No equity investments within plan assets include Homasote Company common stock.
-The expected long-term rate of return on plan assets reflects the average rate of earnings expected on the funds invested or to be invested to provide for the benefits included in the projected benefit obligation.
+The expected long-term rate of return on plan assets reflects the strategic asset allocation of the funds invested or to be invested to provide for the benefits included in the projected benefit obligation.